yui963/work/src/code-timechart/README.md

 It uses Google Time-Line chart libraries (https://developers.google.com/chart/interactive/docs/gallery/timeline).
 It saves create chart graph HTML files into ./output/chart directory.

+(New)
+The script generates time chart graph files based on analyzed data (./output/stateInfoList.json).
+It originally used Google Timeline Chart libraries (https://developers.google.com/chart/interactive/docs/gallery/timeline) to generate HTML files, but this functionality has been commented out.
+Instead, the script now outputs a .txt file formatted based on a predefined template for later conversion into an HTML chart (./output/graph/...).
+During the analysis of stateInfoList.json, when test events are loaded, the success or failure status of each test and the failure duration are updated in an array.
+At that point, the test success rate is recorded in:

+./output/passRatio/<student_number>/<session_id>passRatio.txt

+Furthermore, based on the order of the loaded events, different activity patterns are classified, and their respective time periods are written to a .txt file.
+//failedTestLifeTime と timeline と studentResult.json の話を加える

 ### calcIndicator.ts

 Besides indicators on analyzed data, you can execute "calcIndicator.ts" as follows.